 The flying tourbillon is one the most complex and impressively intricate mechanisms in Haute Horlogerie.
 It was designed to counteract gravity's negative effects on mechanical watchmaking.
 Indeed, it is technically avant-garde.
 Audemars Piguet produces the entire timepiece's cage, wheels and screws, as well as the hairspring, in high-precision.

 AP Juan Pablo Montoya Replica's skilled craftsmen Donze Cadrans are responsible for creating rare enamel dials with their unrivalled expertise.
-They swiss replica watches have achieved the remarkable feat of creating a blue Grand Feu enamel dial for this Marine Tourbillon edition.
+They best replica watches have achieved the remarkable feat of creating a blue Grand Feu enamel dial for this Marine Tourbillon edition.
 Grand Feu enamel gets its romantic name from the intense heat of a Kiln.
 This is the "great fire" required to fuse the enamel powder.
 The results are often a pale cream color so this dial is truly ori-ginal.

 The elegant Grand Feu blue enamel dial is complemented by the roman numerals and hands of the Marine collection.
 At 12 o’clock, there's a power reserve indicator and a flying tourbillon.
 The 43mm diameter case is water-resistant up to 100 meters and is strapped to the wrist by a chic alligator band.